 Lastly, it shows whether a developer is really up to the task of creating your app.

 But a rough estimate is just an outline, a first step towards the fruitful cooperation.
 The next step is signing a contract and a rigorous preparation stage during which we prepare the detailed estimate, a thorough document detailing every costs-related variable.
 We’ll write more on detailed estimates in the next post.

 Have any questions regarding the rough estimates at MindK?
-Just ask them in the comments section and get your answer right away!
+Just drop us a line!